UPRI-earthquake/upri-earthquake.github.io/doc/connect-to-rshake.md

   5. After you have completed your purpose for connecting to the device, you may close the SSH connection by simply typing `exit` to the prompt.
 This should exit the terminal window and you are effectively disconnected from the device.

 ## How to SSH via Mac
    1. Navigate to Applications > Utilities (or Other), and open the Terminal application.
-You may also pres Cmd+Space and type "Terminal"
+You may also pres `cmd+Space` and type "Terminal"
    ![image](_build/html/assets/connecting-rshake/1.10.png)

 >